drewwint/drewEwinters.site/content/event/2023_fMRI-stats_QFC/index.md

   postcode: ''
   country: United States

-summary: Providing an introduction to fMRI data and statistical analyses with fMRI data.
+summary: Providing an introduction to fMRI of the human brain and statistical analyses with fMRI data.
 abstract: ""

 # Talk start and end times.